cloin/cloin/README.md

 ### Hello there 👋

+I'm a Technical Marketing Manager for the Ansible Automation platform

 🔭 I’m currently working on [Event-Driven Ansible](https://github.com/ansible/event-driven-ansible)

 🌱 I’m currently learning about how observability can drive automation